GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: Enabling Shared Array Buffer
+title: SharedArrayBuffer updates in Android Chrome 88 and Desktop Chrome 91
 authors:
   - jakearchibald
 description: >
-  Browsers are imposing new requirements on SharedArrayBuffer usage.
-Learn how to enable it cross-browser and cross-platform.
+  SharedArrayBuffer will arrive in Android Chrome 88.
+It will only be available to pages that are cross-origin isolated.
+Starting in Desktop Chrome 91 it will also only be available to cross-origin isolated pages.
+You can register for an origin trial to retain the current behavior until Desktop Chrome 93.
 origin_trial:
   url: /origintrials/#/view_trial/303992974847508481
 date: 2021-01-11
 hero: image/CZmpGM8Eo1dFe0KNhEO9SGO8Ok23/VwqAOKnWHDx3nJegh94L.jpg
-alt: Iframes, images, and windows being accessed by someone 'evil'
+alt: Images, iframes, and windows being accessed by someone 'evil'.
 ---

-It's fair to say `SharedArrayBuffer` has had a bit of a rough landing on the web, but things are settling down.
+It's fair to say [`SharedArrayBuffer`][mdn] has had a bit of a rough landing on the web, but things are settling down.
 Here's what you need to know:

 ## In brief

-- `SharedArrayBuffer` is supported in Firefox 79+, and will arrive in Android Chrome 88.
-However, it's only available to page that are 'cross-origin isolated' (details below).
+- `SharedArrayBuffer` is currently supported in Firefox 79+, and will arrive in Android Chrome 88.
+However, it's only available to pages that are [cross-origin isolated](#cross-origin-isolation).
-- `SharedArrayBuffer` is currently available in desktop Chrome, but from Chrome 91 it will be limited to cross-origin isolated pages.
+- `SharedArrayBuffer` is currently available in Desktop Chrome, but from Chrome 91 it will be limited to cross-origin isolated pages.
+If you don't think you can make this change in time, you can [register for an origin trial](#origin-trial) to retain the current behavior until Chrome 93.

+## Cross-origin isolation overview {: #cross-origin-isolation }

 You can make a page _cross-origin isolated_ by serving the page with these
 headers: